 Established by E. I. du Pont de Nemours & Company

 The NAS Award for Chemistry in Service to Society is awarded biennially for contributions to chemistry, either in fundamental science or its application, that clearly satisfy a societal need.
-The award comes with a $20,000 prize and is presented in alternate years to chemists working in industry and to those in academia, government, and nonprofit organizations.
-Scheduled for presentation in 2015 to honor a chemist working in industry.
+The award is given in alternate years to chemists working in industry and to those in academia, government, and nonprofit organizations.
+The award is presented with a $20,000 prize.